 There are many spellings of this name: Brasseure, Brashear(s), Brasseur, Brashier, Brushier, and more, which makes it difficult to keep track of the descendants.
 However, the Brasseurs were French Protestants and left France to avoid persecution.
 They went to the Netherlands or England before coming to the English Colonies and settling in Maryland and Virginia.

-My descent is from the immigrant Robert Brasseur, born about 1597, in Provence, France.
+My descent [was previously believed to be] from the immigrant Robert Brasseur, born about 1597, in Provence, France.
 His wife’s name was Florence, but her last name has been disputed.
 Robert fled France with his family to Kent County, England, around 1628, but, by 1635, had settled in Nansemond County, Virginia, where there were other French-speaking Huguenots.
 There, he patented 600 acres.
 The deed to that land, dated February 1638, is said to be the earliest land record of a Brashear in America.

 To all to whom these present shall come: I, Sr John Harvey, Kt [knight], Governor, &c, send &c. whereas, &c.
 Now know yee that I, the said Sr John Harvey, Kt. doe with the consent of the Councell of State accordingly give and grannt unto Robert Brassure and Peter Rey six hundred acres of land seituate, lying and being in the upper Countie of New Norfolke lying north east and south west along the south side of a Creeke upon the head of the said Creeke and butting upon Nansemund river, alias Matrebers River.
 The said six hundred acres of land being due unto them, the said Robert Brassure and Peter Rey, by assignment from Peter Johnson to have and to hold, &c. dated the 24th of February 1638.
 (Va.
 Land Patents, Book 1, p.622.
 NOTE: this land now in Nansemond County, Virginia)